-If your child becomes sick or if there is an emergency at school, the teacher will call you.
-This is an important reason to make sure that the teacher always has your current home and work telephone numbers.
-If you cannot be reached, one of your "emergency people" will be expected to pick up your child and provide care until you return home.
+If your child becomes sick or an emergency occurs, his/her teacher will call you.
+This is why it is important to be sure your current home and work telephone numbers are always up to date.
+If you cannot be reached one of your emergency contacts will be expected to pick up your child and provide care.
 Please make sure that the people on your emergency list understand this responsibility.
 Until the parent or caregiver arrives, the child will be kept comfortable in the nurse's office with a familiar staff person, or in a quiet area of the classroom away from classmates.